Although Fa Ta seems like a poor student in this account, he ended up being among Hui-neng’s ten foremost disciples. – The Editor

 With an enlightened mind it is we who revolve the sutra.

 To recite the sutra for a long time without knowing its principal object indicates that you are a stranger to its meaning.

 The correct way to recite the sutra is without holding any arbitrary belief;

 He who is above affirming and negating

-“The Sutra teaches you to dispense with the makeshifts and to turn to the ultimate.
-Having turned to the ultimate, you will find that even the name ‘ultimate’ disappears.
+“The sutra teaches you to dispense with the makeshifts and to turn to the ultimate.
+Having turned to the ultimate, you will find that even the word, ultimate, disappears.
 You should appreciate that you are the sole owner of these treasures and they are completely at your disposal.
-When you are free from the arbitrary belief that they belong to the father (the patriarch), or the son (the heir), or that they are at the disposal of so-and-so, you may be said to have learned the right way to recite the Sutra.
-In that case, throughout the ages the Sutra will be in your hand, and from morning to night you will be reciting the Sutra at all times.”
+When you are free from the arbitrary belief that they belong to the father (the patriarch), or the son (the heir), or that they are at the disposal of so-and-so, you may be said to have learned the right way to recite the sutra.
+In that case, throughout the ages the sutra will be in your hand, and from morning to night you will be reciting the sutra at all times.”

 Being thus awakened, Fa Ta praised the Patriarch, in a transport of great joy, with the following stanza:

 The delusion that I have attained great merit by reciting the sutra three thousand times

 Is all dispelled by an utterance of the Master of Ts’ao Ch’i (Hui-neng).